Governance in weak states in sub-Saharan Africa

 Although I consume and engage with research touching on a wide variety of topics from across the African continent, I am most familiar with what is happening in Southern Africa.
 In particular, I closely follow economic, social, and political developments in Botswana, Namibia, South Africa, and Zambia.
 Over the years, I have cultivated an expertise in Namibian politics that has allowed me to publish over thirty articles in Namibia's largest daily the Namibian.
 Below you will find several thematic areas that comprise both my past and ongoing research.

-Traditional Political Systems in Africa
+Traditional Leadership in Africa

 Early Statehood and Support for Democracy